Marriage, Couple, and Family Counseling

 Ball Hall, Room 100

-The program in Marriage, Couple, and Family Counseling is new and will admit its first class of students for the Spring 2022 semester.
+The program in Marriage, Couple, and Family Counseling is projected to begin accepting applications Fall of 2025.
 Although five of our other master's degrees in counseling have been reviewed and are accredited, the Marriage, Couple, and Family Counseling programs has yet to undergo the accreditation process.
 When sufficient outcome data (student admissions, performance, and graduation information) is available, we will seek to have the program reviewed for accreditation by CACREP.

 The Marriage, Couple, and Family Counseling program is a clinically-focused and prepares students to engage in Marriage, Couple and Family therapy practice with theoretical, clinical competence, and research-informed competence.
 The course requirements will allow graduates of the program to meet the educational requirements of the Tennessee License of Marital and Family Therapist offered by the Tennessee Board for Licensed Professional Counselors, Licensed Marital and Family Therapists, and Licensed Clinical Pastoral Therapists.